cfelde/attest-with-ethereum/README.md

 account, do so and pass the attest.json file on to whomever is interested in this attestation.
 They can then themselves upload the file to attest-with.eth to verify the signatures, or do so off-line, and optionally add on their own attestation if they so wish.

+## Web app

+This repo contains the code for the web app.
+Beyond serving some static files there is no backend requirements as it's all done within the browser.

+It's a React app, following a typical setup.
+You can start the app locally with ```npm start```